 Every dog owner has a responsibility to their dog.
 They should provide a good life for their dog and they should make every effort to teach and help their dog to learn.
 They should provide companionship and fun for their dog.
 Please don't buy a dog unless you are sure you can do the right thing by the dog!

-Our Noonbarra Stud Kelpies have a reputation for being very calm.
+Our Noonbarra Stud Kelpies have a reputation for being very calm and gentle.
 They are especially calm inside but can be very active when needed outside.
 This is a good balance.
-Even though they are calm, it should be pointed out that this is in comparison to other Kelpies and other working type dogs.
+Over many years, we have purposely bred towards having dogs like this.
+Terrific dogs like Noonbarra Jessie, Noonbarra Jackaroo, Noonbarra Sophie, Noonbarra Amy, Noonbarra Sarah etc.

-A little puppy will usually not be very calm.
+A little puppy will usually not be super calm.
 Puppies are puppies.
 You have to expect a degree of excitability, very little attention span, a few toilet accidents and maybe something chewed up.
 This is just being a puppy.
+But your puppy should not be out of control.
+The puppy should be compliant and sit for his dinner and obey your commands without question.
 As your Kelpie begins to mature you will see more and more of their calmness coming through.
 They tend to be most excitable around 9-14 weeks of age and then very gradually get a bit better.
+The more time you spend with them and the more you train them the easier it is.

 NOONBARRA MAX AND HIS LITTER OF PUPS 2002